Cigna Connect 4200 Plan

 Health Insurance Carrier:

-This is a Cigna Marketplace plan.
+This is a Cigna Marketplace plan specifically designed for Native Americans and Alaskan Natives.
+The benefit on this plan includes $0 deductible and $0 copays for most services.
+To qualify for these benefits and receive subsidies to pay for all or a portion of your premium, is based on your household size, zip code and income.
+Contact us to see if you qualify.
 Marketplace plans include an annual physical and many preventative services for free, include prescription benefits, cover maternity, and mental health visits.
 They also cover preexisting conditions without a waiting period.
-Based on your household size, zip code and income; you may receive subsidies to pay for a portion of your premium.
 Cigna is an EPO plan which means that you must use in-network doctors and hospitals, except for emergencies.
 Cigna mainly has the Mountain Star hospitals and Primary Children's hospital included in their network.
 They have a very large network of doctors to choose from plus you do not need a referral to see a specialist.

 Snapshot of benefits